 Turn heat to low, return patties to the gravy, cover, and simmer for another 15 minutes (or serve patties on a platter and pour gravy over steaks).
 I have done it both ways and it is equally delicious.

 This recipe can be seen at these linky parties here!
-Also, this recipe and others can be seen at Cedar Hill Farmhouse, Weekend Potluck, Savy Southern Style, Have a Daily Cup of Mrs. Olson, Be Inspired.
+Also, this recipe and others may be seen at Weekend Potluck.